0xApotheosis/tezsign/readme.md

 After the initial connection, the device will configure itself and reboot.
 This process takes approximately 30 seconds.

-> **NOTE:** The Radxa Zero 3 currently has an issue where it may not boot correctly after the initial configuration.
-If this happens, simply unplug it and plug it back in once you see the LED diode has stopped blinking (this indicates the configuration is complete).
+> **NOTE:** The Radxa Zero 3 may encounter an issue where it fails to boot correctly after the initial configuration.
+If this occurs, wait until the LED diode stops blinking (indicating the configuration is complete), then unplug and reconnect the device.
+This issue appears to be related to certain SD cards, as some exhibit this behavior while others do not.

 ---